poppinss/colors/README.md

 // OUTPUT: bgBlack(red(hello world))
 ```

-As you can notice, the output is a plain text value and therefore it is easier to write assertions against it.
+As you can notice, the output is a plain text value, so it is easier to write assertions against it.

 ```ts
 assert.equal(colors.red('hello world'), 'red(hello world)')
 ```

 ### Silent output
-The silent mode does not perform any transformations on the string and returns the value as it is.
+The silent mode does not perform any transformations on the string and returns the value.
 This is helpful when the output terminal or stdout stream does not support colors.

 ```ts
 import useColors from '@poppinss/colors'